What Type of Food Hygiene Certificate Do I Need?

+Food Hygiene training is a legal requirement for anyone who works with food.
 Whether you directly or indirectly handle food in the workplace you need to follow the same legislation.
 If you are cooking, serving, making, packing or delivering the food you need to be aware of how to do it hygienically.

 Level 1 is available through both methods.
 This level is designed for those who aren’t involved with the cooking or preparation of food.
 For example, if you worked as a check out supervisor at a supermarket, a delivery driver or bar staff at a pub or restaurant.

 Level 2 is also available in both methods of training.
 This course looks at those who are direct food handlers and those who would cook the food.
 Whether you worked in a hotel, school, bar or cafe; if you handle food, you should attend this training course.